penemue/keap/readme.md

 ![Repository Size](https://reposs.herokuapp.com/?path=penemue/keap)
 [![Pure Kotlin](https://img.shields.io/badge/100%25-kotlin-orange.svg)](https://kotlinlang.org)

 Keap is a heap data structure similar to [binary heap](https://en.wikipedia.org/wiki/Binary_heap).
+It keeps separately the queue of elements and the [tournament (winner) tree](http://www.geeksforgeeks.org/tournament-tree-and-binary-heap) above the queue.

 Keap is stable, that is, it ***keeps*** initial order of equal elements.